alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/validate-business-entities-with-wpf-take-2.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image-thumb22.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image22.png)

-The reason is quite simple, thanks to BindingGroup Iâ€™m actually validating the entire Customers class, thus here is what happens, when I write 0aada into the textbox, the binding try to convert this value to an Int32, it fails throwing an exception, so the value of property Count remains unchanged, thus when you validate the entire Customer object, the value of the property *IntProperty* is always a valid Int32.
+The reason is quite simple, thanks to BindingGroup I'm actually validating the entire Customers class, thus here is what happens, when I write 0aada into the textbox, the binding try to convert this value to an Int32, it fails throwing an exception, so the value of property Count remains unchanged, thus when you validate the entire Customer object, the value of the property *IntProperty* is always a valid Int32.
 The smart reader can immediately say â€œthe solution is to use a [ExceptionValidationRule](http://msdn.microsoft.com/en-us/library/system.windows.controls.exceptionvalidationrule.aspx) objectâ€, this is true with standard binding, but with validation of the entire business object we have some strange behaviour.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image-thumb23.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image23.png)